seivan/SHTransitionBlocks/README.md

 ### Usage with [SHNavigationControllerBlocks](https://github.com/Seivan/SHNavigationControllerBlocks)

+> So we're going to add a pan gesture to the left edge of the navigationControllers view for popping the stack.
-> This makes it so any pushed controllers on a navigationController can pop itself with a left edge pan gesture.
+This makes it so any pushed controllers on a navigationController can pop itself with a left edge pan gesture.
 Nothing fancy in the animation itself.

+You can always check the [Sample](https://github.com/seivan/SHTransitionBlocks/blob/develop/TestsAndSample/Sample/SHViewController.m)
+Just download the zip and build & run.

 ```objective-c